This is the EU – short and simple

-The European Union is an association of countries that currently has 28 member states: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Greece, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+The European Union is an association of countries that currently has 27 member states: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Greece, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 Why was the European Union formed?
 What is the European Union and what is its purpose?

 How can lasting peace be secured in Europe?
 Trade relations, a stable economy and prosperity would make it possible to overcome the animosity, suffering and destruction of the Second World War.
 This idea gave rise to the forerunners of the EU, the European Coal and Steel Community (ECSC) and the European Economic Community (EEC), from 1952.
 Since 1993 the association of states has been called the European Union, or EU for short.

 More information: EU at a glance

 What are the main aims of the European Union?

 - Peace and prosperity for all people in Europe

 - Economic and monetary union